taehyounpark/queryosity/docs/pages/guide.md

 @section guide-vary Systematic variations

-Specifying systematic variations on a column is as simple as it can be: provide the nominal argument and a mapping of variation name to alternate arguments to queryosity::dataflow::vary() in lieu of the usual queryosity::dataflow::define().
+To specifying systematic variations on a column, provide the nominal argument and a mapping of variation name to alternate arguments to queryosity::dataflow::vary() instead of the usual queryosity::dataflow::define().

 @cpp
 // dataset columns must be varied from the loaded dataset